Rafael Devers Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.18 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.12).

-- Rockies pitchers combine to surrender 87 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- The Rockies allow the fifth-most home runs in baseball (88 total, 1.3 per game).

-- Seabold makes the start for the Rockies, his eighth of the season.
-He is 1-2 with a 5.10 ERA and 36 strikeouts in 47 2/3 innings pitched.
+- The Rockies are sending Anderson (0-0) to the mound for his sixth start of the season.
+He is 0-0 with a 2.25 ERA and 19 strikeouts in 32 2/3 innings pitched.

-- In his last time out on Thursday, the right-hander threw six innings against the San Francisco Giants, allowing two earned runs while surrendering two hits.
+- In his most recent time out on Thursday, the right-hander went 5 1/3 innings against the San Francisco Giants, giving up three earned runs while surrendering six hits.

+- The 35-year-old has a 2.25 ERA and 5.3 strikeouts per nine innings in seven games this season, while giving up a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.